 Why Not Just Buy/Rent/Bring a Wetsuit?

 A valid question that many might ask is – why not just bring a wetsuit?
 Or rent one… maybe even buy one?
 This question is completely valid and does make a lot of sense.
 But the truth is, not everyone has the need for a wetsuit all year round.
 As a result, wet suits are not always “necessities” to purchase, and isn’t a common thing that a lot of people own.
 After all, why should you buy something that you would only use maybe once or twice every couple of years?
 Now, if you do plan to be in the water often, that’s a different story altogether.
-When that’s the case, we suggest you simply skip learning how to stay warm in cold water without a wetsuit.
-Just buy a wetsuit!
+When that’s the case, we suggest you simply buy a wetsuit!

 On the other hand, if it doesn’t make sense to buy one, why don’t you just rent one?
 This, of course, is another valid question that many may wonder about.
 The answer to this question can vary.
 It could be as simple as people not wanting to blow their money on something like it.
 On the other hand, some people may find themselves spontaneously in a situation where they need to get in cold water but there is nowhere to rent a wetsuit from.

-Regardless of the reason why a wetsuit isn’t ideal, learning how to stay warm in cold water without a wetsuit is always something that may come in handy.
+Regardless of the reason why a wetsuit isn’t ideal, learning how to be warm in cold water without wearing a wetsuit is always something that may come in handy.
 In fact, it could even save your life, or someone else’s, someday.

-How to Stay Warm in Cold Water Without a Wetsuit
+How to Stay Warm in Cold Water When Not Wearing a Wetsuit

 If you are looking to keep yourself warm when you take a dip or a plunge into cool waters, I’ve got your back.
 I do personally have some experience with this, since I prefer to take my vacations during off peak seasons.
 This means that when I do make it to the beaches, the water is always at a cooler temperature.
 Sometimes, I could be the only one in the water because I am the only one that actually wants to brave the cold.
 It never gets easy, to be honest.
 Taking a dip in cold water is always a shock that my body takes a while to process and get used to.
 However, once you accept this, your aversion to the cold will slowly lessen.

-Here are some of the ways for how to stay warm in cold water without a wet suit.
+Here are some of the ways for you to stay warm.

 Use Animal Fat